mebusy/notes/dev_notes/vim.md

     - while `:...v` applies such a command to all lines which do NOT match the given pattern ("v" from "conVerse").
     - Thus `:.,+21g/foo/d` means "delete any lines containing the string "foo" from the current one through the next 21 lines"
     - while `:.,$v/bar/d` means "from here to the end of the file, delete any lines which DON'T contain the string "bar."
+    - > It's interesting that the common Unix command **grep** is named after this way.
+The command `:g/re/p` was the way how to "globally" "print" lines containing a "regular expression" (re).
     - Note that `:% g/.../d` or (its reVerse/conVerse counterpart: `:% v/.../d` are the most common usage patterns.
         - `:g/.../d` 同样效果？
-    - We can use `m` to move lines around, and `j` to join lines.
+    - In `:` command,  we can use `m` to move lines around, and `j` to join lines.
-        - if you have a list and you want to separate all the stuff matching without deleting them,
-            - (or conversely NOT matching some pattern)
+        - if you have a list and you want to separate all the stuff matching without deleting them, (or conversely NOT matching some pattern)
             - then you can use something like: `:% g/foo/m$ ...` and all the "foo" lines will have been moved to the end of the file.
             - **Note the other tip about using the end of your file as a scratch space**
+        - `:% g/Another/-1j` , for every matching line, go up one line and join them.
-    - Almost needless to mention you can use our old friend s (substitute) with the g and v
+    - Almost needless to mention you can use our old friend s (substitute) with the g and v.
         - `:% g/foo/s/bar/zzz/g`   for every line containing "foo" substitute all "bar" with "zzz."
  - The `:` addresses can also refer to marks.
     - Thus you can use: `:'a,'bg/foo/j` to join any line containing the string *foo* to its subsequent line, if it lies between the lines between the 'a' and 'b' marks.
  - Another very useful vi or ex command is `:r` to read in the contents of another file.
+    - Thus: :r foo inserts the contents of the file named "foo" at the current line.
     - More powerful is the `:r!` command.
-This reads the results of a command
+This reads the results of a command , and insert it at the current line.
  - Another useful ex command is `:so` (short for `:source`).
     - This reads the contents of a file as a series of commands.